UniversalDependencies/docs/_hy/feat/Polite.md

 Politeness in Armenian belongs to the _speaker-referent axis_ (meant to include the addressee when he happens to be the referent) and the honorific pronouns are used to refer to the addressee.

-Note, that in Armenian, formal second person has the same form for singular and plural, and is identical to informal second person plural.
+Note, that in Armenian, formal second person is identical to informal second person plural.
 This involves both the pronoun and the finite verb but not a participle, which has no special formal form.
 In addition, special pronouns are used that only occur in the formal register (_Դուք_).

+Thus, the `Polite` feature distinguishes informal second-person pronouns (_դու, դուք_) from the formal _Դուք_.
+The formal pronoun is phonologically equivalent in all its case forms to the second-person plural _դուք_ but it is distinguished in orthography by the capital letter _Դ_.
+We tag it as second person (because that is its meaning) and we tag also its number (it is used for singular addressees) despite the fact that it combines with second-person plural verbs.

 ### <a name="Infm">`Infm`</a>: informal register